South Africa: cooperation in action The transformation of Durban’s rivers

 Transformative impact through scaling up

 In the first step, the joint efforts of the CFF and Durban led to the city’s programme budget being increased: 1,000 kilometres of riverine systems are now covered, which is more than three times the initial target.
 As a result, the number of riverside communities able to benefit from the economic opportunities and improved resilience has more than tripled.
-The CFF is continuing to advise on the funding for the expansion of the TRMP to 7,400 kilometres of riverine systems.

 With multi-pronged CFF support through technical studies, capacity development and knowledge-sharing, Durban has been able to formalise the TRMP and include it in the city budget.
 Going beyond Durban, the CFF has also supported access to funding for agro-ecological projects in the uMhlangane river basin area.
 In addition, more than 15 other cities in South Africa, Tanzania and Senegal are exchanging information and knowledge with Durban.
 Based on these experiences, cities and municipalities across Africa will be able to learn how they can use climate adaptation for sustainable economic models.